 As a trial advocate, Bruntrager has represented people in both State and Federal courts from Seattle to New York, and points between.
 As a civil litigator, he has obtained multi-million dollar results on behalf of his clients, both as jury verdicts and cases that settled.
 As a criminal litigator, Bruntrager has successfully represented clients in some of the most high-profile cases in the St. Louis area.

 Because of the high profile cases he has handled, Neil Bruntrager has appeared as a commentator on radio and broadcast news like CNN, Fox News and several other national and local news sources.
 He has lectured at local universities and several professional groups, including the American Bar Association.

 Over the years, the nature and scope of Bruntrager’s legal practice has evolved to include governmental and municipal law.
 The firm represents more than fifteen different governmental entities in the St. Louis region.
 Employment practices, personnel issues, contracts and procurement, code enforcement and zoning are all common issues in this area of practice.

-"What I do isn't work-it's a vocation," says Bruntrager.
-"People depend on you, and you have to rise to the level of their expectations."
+“What I do isn’t work, it’s a vocation”, says Bruntrager.
+“People depend upon you, they trust you, and you have to rise to the level of their expectations”.